grafana/explore-profiles/docs/sources/choose-a-view/index.md

 ### Favorites

 The **Favorites** view shows all your favorited visualizations.
-You can favorite a visualization by clicking on the star (⭐️) at its top-right corner.
+Clicking on the star (⭐️) at the top-right corner of a visualization saves it as a favorite.

 This feature helps you creating an overview of what's important, as well as offering the possibility to quickly jump to the **Flame graph** view or the **Labels** view.